 We all love a bit of sugar, whether it be natural or added.
-This blog posts looks at the risks of having too much sugar and the ‘addictive’ qualities it posses.
+This blog post looks at the risks of having too much sugar and the ‘addictive’ qualities it possesses.

 The general rule of thumb is that less than 5% of your daily calories should come from added sugars.

 Unfortunately, for most Americans, that number is 3-4 times higher-hovering around 16-20%.

 I would like to stress that the less than 5% rule does not apply to ‘intact’ sugars and starches that we find in a variety of whole plant-based foods including fruits, beans, peas, lentils, rice, and potatoes.
 The less than 5% rule applies to added sugars only.

 Do Not Deny Your Sweet Tooth – Satisfy It